It will only take [est_time] to read this post!

-As you may already know, the Chinese calendar is based on the phases of the moon. and when a new year begins, it brings with it one of the 12 zodiacs.
+As you may already know, the Chinese calendar is based on the phases of the moon. and when a new year begins, it brings with it one of the 12 Chinese zodiac.
 Every 12 years, the sequence begins again.
-This year (2017) for example, is the Year of the Rooster which will not come around again till 2029.
+This year (2018) for example, is the Year of the Dog which will not come around again until 2030.
 When the animal you were born under comes around again, it becomes an important year when you might consider getting married, buying a house or starting a business.
 The Chinese zodiac is also important when being compatible with a lover, or considering whether you should have a child.
 The year you were born in will affect your future and many future parents will consider dates before trying for a baby if the current year is not a positive one.

 The Order of the Chinese New Year Animals

-There are many interesting myths relating to the 12 zodiacs and where they came from, my favourite being the race between the animals, which gives us the order of the zodiac.
+There are many interesting myths relating to the 12 zodiac and where they came from, my favourite being the race between the animals, which gives us the order of the zodiac.

 This is the story of the Chinese Zodiac 生肖 (shēng xiào) and how the order came to be.

 (yù huáng dà dì guò shēng rì, xià lìng ràng suǒ yǒu de dòng wù qián lái zhù shòu, tóng shí jué dìng àn qián lái bào dào shùn xù xuǎn dìng shí èr shēng xiào de pái míng, dì yī gè dào dá tiān gōng mén kǒu de pái dì yī gè, dì èr gè dào dá de pái dì èr gè, yǐ cǐ lèi tuī.)

 The Jade Emperor 玉皇 (yù huáng) wanted to celebrate his birthday (Chinese New Year) by designating the 12 signs of the zodiac.
 He told all the animals on earth that whoever reached the Gates of Heaven the fastest would be the first zodiac, then whoever got there second would be next in the zodiac and so on.